shajra/shajra-provisioning/doc/nix.md

 nix-env --install --file . --attr python38Packages-grip 2>&1
 ```

-    trace: Using index-state: 2020-08-08T00:00:00Z for apply-refact
+    trace: Using index-state: 2020-09-27T00:00:00Z for apply-refact
     …
-    trace: Using index-state: 2020-08-08T00:00:00Z for codex
-    trace: To make this a fixed-output derivation but not materialized, set `plan-sha256` to the output of /nix/store/2qbhbpvnk21i0n2df5a74mis37fn0gn4-calculateSha
-    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/hy83nivndmgwp40ychhkn9jkfckdlm5y-generateMaterialized
+    trace: To materialize the output entirely, pass a writable path as the `materialized` argument and pass that path to /nix/store/702bqs8qr7k4sb7iaq881z5d1cd5p72z-generateMaterialized
     installing 'python3.8-grip-4.5.2'
+    building '/nix/store/cz51l6156xjv950ng9yfrv44xfdwlkk8-user-environment.drv'...
+    created 2 symlinks in user environment

 We can see this installation by querying what's been installed: